Meet Our Team

 Dary Sepah has a master’s degree and helps keep Pasadena Neuropsychiatry running smoothly.

-Justine received her bachelor of science degree from San Diego State University in child development and her master of arts degree in marriage and family therapy with specialization and Cole occurring disorders from the Phillips graduate institute.
+Justine Kaluzny, LMFT, received her Bachelor of Science degree from San Diego State University in child development and her master of arts degree in marriage and family therapy with a specialization in co-occurring disorders from the Phillips Graduate Institute.

 Neda earned her master’s degree in Biomedical Sciences from Rosalind Franklin University, and she enjoys volunteering.

 Kristi Rosenblum has a master’s degree and provides exceptional service to varying patient populations at Pasadena Neuropsychiatry and TMS Center.